-Ten Things Kindergarten Teachers Wish Parents Knew
+Ten Things Primary School Teachers Wish Parents Knew

 1. On the first day of school, be strong.
 Show that you’re comfortable with your child starting school, and he’ll feel more at ease.
 Don’t linger in the classroom.
 Give him a quick hug and kiss at the door and allow the teacher to show him to his seat and get started on the first activity.
 Even if your child is crying, the teacher is prepared to deal with first-day jitters and your child will calm down and adjust better the sooner you leave.

-2. If you have questions or concerns you’d like to discuss with the teacher, the first morning of school during the craziness of kindergarten drop-off is not the time to address them.
+2. If you have questions or concerns you’d like to discuss with the teacher, the first morning of school during the craziness of drop-off is not the time to address them.
 Instead, write a note or email, or leave a phone message with a time you would like to meet with her.

 4. Read ALL the notes, newsletters and flyers that are sent home.
 Your child’s teacher puts a lot of time into preparing them and they will answer many of your questions.

 5. If your child is having difficulty with another child in the class, talk it over with the teacher before confronting the other parent.
 The teacher knows both children and understands their classroom dynamic and may have a solution to try first.